NemProject/nem-docs/pages/Guides/nanowallet/delegated-harvesting/docs.en.md

 You will learn how to activate and start delegated harvesting in NanoWallet.
 Additionally, you will learn two ways for harvesting.
 These are delegated harvesting on a remote server provided by somebody else, or learning how to use delegated harvesting by running a local NIS yourself.

-**To activate and start delegated harvesting in NanoWallet you need a [XEM Account](https://nem.ghost.io/how-do-i-get-importance-on-the-nem-blockchain/) with at least a 10,000 XEM vested balance.**
+**To activate and start delegated harvesting in NanoWallet you need XEM account with at least a 10,000 XEM vested balance.**

 "Vested" means the XEM have stayed in your account for a certain number of days.
 Every day 10% of your UNVESTED coins become vested.
 This means an account with 20,000 XEM will take about a week to accumulate the 10,000 vested XEM needed for harvesting.